Workplace Ergonomics: The Reality of Treadmill Desks

 Best Practice: Alternating Movement Throughout the Day

-Rather than relying solely on treadmill desks, the evidence supports a balanced approach to workplace ergonomics:
+Rather than relying solely on treadmill desks, the evidence supports a balanced approach to workplace ergonomics

 Alternate between sitting, standing, and walking throughout the day